-We’ve discussed in previous blog posts how changes in the provider population are creating opportunities for telemedicine.
-Because today’s dwindling supply of physicians places a greater premium on work-life balance than their forebears did, telemedicine answers a hospital’s ongoing challenge to provide consistent nighttime coverage.
+Today’s pulmonologist shortage places a greater premium on work-life balance than their forebears did, telemedicine in the ICU answers a hospital’s ongoing challenge to provide consistent coverage.

 The patient population is also changing.
 And that means new opportunities for telemedicine, too.